liske/sonos-cli/README.md

 sonos-cli is a command line interface to control 'Sonos ZonePlayer'.

-*This piece of software is highly unstable and absolutly unfinished.*
+*This piece of software is highly unstable and absolutely unfinished.*

 Install